ThorstenSauter/NoPlan-Infrastructure/README.md

 # NoPlan-Infrastructure
-Contains the IaC definitions for the NoPlan project.
+Contains the IaC definitions for the [NoPlan](https://github.com/ThorstenSauter/NoPlan) project using [Terraform](https://terraform.io).